 In making this film, I thought long and hard about all the organizations and the different movements that have been thinking and acting to find alternatives to this economy of exhaustion for years.

-Good old growth! is both a tribute to their sometimes-visionary work and a tool to go further building on exemplary initiatives.
+is both a tribute to their sometimes-visionary work and a tool to go further building on exemplary initiatives.

 Given the considerable stakes and the current emergency situation involved, I have tried my best to pass that on to the public.

-Why we selected this film
+Why this choice?